zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/_index.md

 Kubernetes

 {{<info>}}
-For a step by step setup of guide of how to enable Portworx authorization, please see [Securing your Portworx system](/cloud-references/security/).
+**NOTE:** For a step-by-step setup guide showing how to enable Portworx authorization, please refer to [Securing your Portworx system](/cloud-references/security/).
 {{</info>}}